← Back to 漢書

 殿 使使 使

 Fresh to the colonelcy he shortened his robe, belted on a long sword, toured every barrack, tasted the gruel, nursed the sick himself, and paid doctors out of his own pocket.
 When the year-end muster came and the emperor feasted the retiring guards, thousands begged on their knees to serve another tour under Kuangrao.
 Xuan made him a palace grandee and sent him circuit-riding as moral inspector; his promotions and sackings matched what the court wanted to hear.
-As metropolitan governor he subpoenaed everyone who mattered; the commandant of justice could only process half his docket, yet the capital went quiet because magnates stopped testing him.
+As metropolitan governor he denounced wrongdoing without swerving, great and small alike; the commandant of justice applied the law to only half his memorials, yet ministers, imperial in-laws, and clerks on duty in Chang'an all feared him and dared not break the law—the capital grew clean.

 6